gkdud1210/gkdud1210/README.md

 # I'm Hayoung Choi (Lydia Choi) 👋

 ⚡ About Me
-🏥 Medical Background: Graduated with a Master's degree from Bogomolets National Medical University.
+- 🏥 Medical Background: Graduated with a Master's degree from Bogomolets National Medical University in Kyiv.

-🌍 International Education: Completed coursework at Taras Shevchenko National University of Kyiv.
+- 🌍 International Education: Completed coursework at Taras Shevchenko National University of Kyiv.

-🚀 AI Transition: Currently specializing in Artificial Intelligence at Woosong University AI Center.
+- 🚀 AI Transition: Currently specializing in Artificial Intelligence at Woosong University AI Center.

-📫 How to reach me: [Your Email or LinkedIn Link]
+- 📫 How to reach me: [Your Email or LinkedIn Link]